Man fatally shot by federal officer in Minnesota worked as an ICU nurse, his parents say

 "I can't get any information from anybody," Michael Pretti said Saturday.
 "The police, they said call Border Patrol, Border Patrol's closed, the hospitals won't answer any questions?"

-Eventually, the family called the Hennepin County Medical Examiner, who they said confirmed had a body matching the name and description of their son.
+Eventually, the family called the Hennepin County Medical Examiner, who they said confirmed there was a body matching the name and description of their son.

+As of Saturday evening, the family said they had still not heard from anyone at a federal law enforcement agency about their son's death.

+Alex Pretti grew up in Green Bay, Wisconsin, where he played football, baseball and ran track for Preble High School.
+He was a Boy Scout and sang in the Green Bay Boy Choir.